BiancaJatto/BiancaJatto/README.md

 - 👋 Hi, I’m Bianca Jatto
-- 👀 I’m a growing Software Tester and SQL enthusiast from Nigeria
+- 👀 I’m a growing Data Analyst from Nigeria
-- 💞️ I use Katalon,Postman,Jira, currently learning Cypress and open to collaborations
+- 💞️ I use MySQL,PowerBi,Tableau,MS Excel and open to collaborations
 - 📫 How to reach me on email jattobianca@gmail.com

 <!---